kbenard/IoT-management-hub/documentation/Device/getDevice.md

 # Get Device

-Get the details of the currently Authenticated User along with basic subscription information.
+Retrieves the full details of the requested deviceId.

 **URL** : `/device/id/:id`